jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Part 2 – Automate Drive Mapping with Group Policy

-This section demonstrates how Group Policy Preferences can automatically deploy mapped network drives to domain users instead of configuring each client manually.
+This section demonstrates how Group Policy Preferences can automatically deploy mapped network drives to domain users instead of configuring each client manually

 ## Configure Drive Mapping with Group Policy